ang-uio/Text-Mining/episodes/11-plotting-frequency-over-time.md

 ## Plotting Frequency over Time

 Keypoints:
-- "Here we extracted the terms and the years from the files using NLTK's ```ConditionalFreqDist``` class from the ```nltk.probability``` package"
+- We can extract the terms and the years from the files using NLTK's ```ConditionalFreqDist``` class from the ```nltk.probability``` package.
-- "We then plotted these on a graph to visualise how the use changes over time"
+- We can then plot these on a graph to visualise how the use changes over time.

 Similarly to lexical dispersion, you can also plot frequency of terms over time.
 This is similarly to the [Google n-gram visualisation](https://books.google.com/ngrams) for the Google Books corpus but we will show you how to do something similar for your own corpus, such as the inaugural corpus.